UFO: Target Earth: Locations

 The film was shot in and around Atlanta, Georgia.
 Locations include Fernbank Science Center, Manuel's Tavern and Stone Mountain State Park.

+Release

+UFO: Target Earth grossed $350,000 against a $70,000 budget.

 Later releases

 The film was released on VHS on 12 June 1989.
 It is also available on the internet, and on DVD (in two different cuts).

 Soundtrack

 The soundtrack featured electronic music plus the song "Between the Ceiling and the Sky" by the group Eclipse.

 Reception

 Howard Hughes commented that "the movie is so cheap as to be oddly unsettling".

 Hughes remarks that the "plot makes no sense whatsoever".